 What is Cremation?

-Cremation is a process that prepares the remains for final disposition.
+Cremation is a process that prepares the remains of a deceased human body for final disposition.
 Cremation reduces a dead human body to 3-7 pounds of bone fragments and other organic and inorganic compounds.
-This reduction is accomplished, and the body returned to its natural elements, by exposing the remains to intense heat, by dehydration, evaporation, and mechanical processing.
+This reduction is accomplished, and the body returned to its natural elements, by exposing the remains to intense heat, open flame, by dehydration, evaporation, and mechanical processing.

 The actual cremation is performed in a cremation chamber (sometimes referred to as a "retort").
 The cremation chamber is housed in a building called a crematory or a crematorium.
 A crematory may house many cremation chambers.